What We Lose When Voices Fade

 The technology is in your pocket.
 The people you love are still here.
 The only thing missing is the decision to start recording.

-Join the UNA movement.
-Become part of a community that refuses to let voices fade.
 Because a photograph captures a moment — but a voice captures a soul.

 Every Voice Matters